microsoft/segar/segar/sim/README.md

 task, the reward, etc. Its job is to only to manage the underlying factors and to simulate physics.

-Creating a simulator is the first step in using RPP:
+Creating a simulator is the first step in using SEGAR:

 ```python